starlocke/team-lambda-soen-6011/src/skill-pages/computing-foundations/RESTful-API-Programming.md

  - JAX-RS (uses Java)
  - Liberator (uses Clojure, a functional programming language)

 After making this intermediate technology choice, the engineers can proceed with creating these endpoints.
 It is assumed by this article and will not be elaborated that the database design and implementation are robust and scalable.
-Using one database type over another is rarely a problem unless the application domain is inherently suited to specific engines because there is normally a mapping tool or library that handles the mapping between intrinsically incompatible types. _AllegroGraph_, a graph database, is a good fit for geospatial data.
+Using one database type over another is rarely a problem unless the application domain is inherently suited to specific engines because there is normally a mapping tool or library that handles the mapping between intrinsically incompatible types. _AllegroGraph_[11], a graph database, is a good fit for geospatial data.
 While most of these frameworks come with Object-Relational (or) Object-Document Mapping baked-in, it is possible that the occasional custom, 100-line long query might be required which would need to be passed directly to the database management system to process.
 In such cases, only the mapping from the relational record (or) document back to object or structural entity would be required from the mapping library.

 In order for an authentication and authorization standard to be utilized by the API (as suggested by the design activity), libraries that abstract the detail of creating JSON Web Tokens and interacting with intra-organization or external identity servers prove to be a good option.
 This way, engineers working on the API only need to call a method validating the token supplied by the user before proceeding to take action on a request.
 It is also an implicit requirement that when there an authentication and authorization standard followed, that there must be an endpoint on the API to retrieve a token when provided acceptable credentials.